 This Is War ~ A WWII/1D Story

 This came to me while watching the beginning scene of The Chronicles of Narnia: The Lion, The Witch, and The Wardrobe.
 No hate, please.
 This is a simple idea that came to me.
+I also suggest to be fifteen or sixteen and up to read this, it gets graphic.
 Enjoy!